By Michael Harris-Arzon, The Simplistic Professional

 As if that wasn’t terrifying enough.
 I decided to try out my first, completely original recipe.
 Not that I was trying to be impressive or anything.
 I knew that I could do all of the traditional, American Thanksgiving dishes.
 But, I felt like, it was time to update my family’s traditional menu…even if it was only by a single dish.
 Thus, my original stuffed mushroom appetizer was born….and talk about a hit.

 20 years later and it seems like the time has come, to change things up again.
 So, why not start with that first, original creation of mine and give it a 21st Century update.
+They are a perfect appetizer anytime you entertain…not just for the holidays!

 - 1 Cup Lump Crap Meat